-Capital activity during the year included \$9.2 million in additions to general infrastructure (\$5.9 million was included in construction in progress in the prior year) related to the completion of the pavement and lighting rehabilitation project.
+Capital activity during the year included \$6.23 million in additions to construction in progress which was related to Project Jetstream.
+The project once completed will provide a state-of-theart electrostatic paint and coating facility for Jetstream Aviation.
 This activity was offset by routine depreciation.
 See Note 5 to the financial statements for additional information on capital assets.